Swackles/the-finals-tracker/README.md

 # The Finals Stats Tracker

+> This project is not affiliated or approved by Embark.
+Any use of this software is at your own risk.

 This project uses embark's `https://api-gateway.europe.es-dis.net` API endpoints, that gives player statistics.
 Currently, these endpoints are private and require authentication tokens to view.
 When request is done using a token, then the server returns player statistics for that user.

 Due to these endpoints being also protected by CORS, means that data cannot be fetched normally trough the browser.
 So there's a proxy server `api.finals-tracker.com` that all requests go trough.